-The values in the above table represent the growth in levels on ACCESS for ELLs 2.0 expected each year based upon attainment of proficiency at an overall level of 5.0 or higher.
-The annual measurements of interim progress will be adjusted based upon the updated 2018 common exit criteria.
-Additionally, based upon input from LEA supervisors, the MSDE reserves the right to include elementary, middle, and high school value tables based upon examination of two years of ACCESS for ELLs 2.0 data.
+The values in the above table represent the growth in levels on ACCESS for ELLs 2.0 expected each year based upon attainment of proficiency at an overall level of 4.5 or higher.
+The annual measurements of interim progress were adjusted based upon the updated 2018 common exit criteria.

 Multiple year aggregation is used to calculate growth.
-For instance, if a student has not met the growth target shared in the Growth-to-Target Model ELP table in the current year, the growth of the current year will be combined with the prior year.
+For instance, if a student has not met the growth target shared in the Growth-to-Target Model for ELP table in the current year, the growth of the current year will be combined with the prior year.
 Accumulative growth targets are used to take into consideration fluctuations in years with particularly high or low growth while still holding ELs accountable for staying on the overall English proficiency progress trajectory.
 A school is not penalized if the student reaches proficiency within the expected time frame.
 If an EL does not meet the annual measurement of interim progress in an individual year or using his/her accumulative growth, the student is not considered as to have met the annual measurement of interim progress.

-Analysis of current data indicates that an average of 46 percent of all Maryland ELs exit within a 6-year timeframe.
+Analysis of current data indicates that an average of 48 percent of all Maryland ELs exit within a 6-year timeframe.
 Therefore, the MSDE will collaborate with the CCSSO to develop a model for early identification of ELs who may not attain the State's ELP level within a maximum of six years to proactively address the needs of long-term ELs.

-The mean for meeting the growth target indicated in the Growth-to-Target Model ELP table is 46 percent which means that an average of 46 percent of ELs in the dataset met this target.
-Therefore, Maryland will set the baseline target at 46 percent and the goal for 2030 at 73 percent of ELs achieving English language proficiency in six years.
+The mean for meeting the growth target indicated in the Growth-to-Target Model ELP table is 48 percent which means that an average of 48 percent of ELs in the dataset met this target.
+Therefore, Maryland will set the baseline target at 48 percent and the goal for 2030 at 74 percent of ELs achieving English language proficiency in six years, dependent upon the initial year proficiency level.